Our family is proud to be third- and fourth-generation caretakers of our piece of God’s earth.

 In 2004, son David figured out how to successfully freeze milk, which allowed year-round sales, even though Ken only milked six to eight months each year.
-Ken purchased a walk-in freezer, and began expanding the variety of products offered for sale.
-This included beef cuts, pork cuts, and ice cream.
+Ken purchased a walk-in freezer, and began expanding the variety of products to include grassfed beef and pork.

-In 2005, son Daniel came home to join the farm operation.
-He took over management of the poultry and pork production, and added turkey and lamb.
-He also began experimenting with cheese-making.
+In 2005 after graduating from college, son Daniel came home to join the farm operation.
+He took over management of the poultry and pork production and added turkey and lamb.
 Ken and Daniel added a layer flock to the farm to begin retailing eggs.
-They also began retailing eggs from several local grass-based producers.

 Apples and apple products joined the mix in 2009, when JaKo began managing two local organic orchards.